-Since you are already here at Sule, why not explore the old quarter of the city?
+Since you are already here at Sule, why not explore the city’s old quarter?

 Across the street, you will find the City Hall painted in white.
 The structure is the first one in the country that combines British and local architectural designs.

-In front of the City Hall, you’ll find the Independence Monument where the locals hang out in late afternoon ’till evening.
+In front of the City Hall, you’ll find the Independence Monument, where the locals hang out in the late afternoon ’till evening.

 If you circle the pagoda, you will pass by this mosque – the only one I saw in Myanmar.

 Walk a little bit further, and you’ll see a bridge.
 Cross it and admire Sule pagoda from here, especially after sunset.

 Go around the neighborhood and you will find cultural heritage buildings that are left to decay.
 Or maybe, there’s just no budget to renovate them.